 To Other Users of the Services

 Other Information.
-Some of the features and functionality of the Services involve disclosure of your personal data to other users of the Services; for example, your name, email address, and profile image may be displayed when a user views collaborators on a “document” and users may see the history details on a document (e.g., your name, access/edits, date and time stamp, etc.).
+Some of the features and functionality of the Services involve the disclosure of your personal data to other users of the Services; for example, your name, email address, and profile image may be displayed when a user views collaborators on a “document” and users may see the history details on a document (e.g., your name, access/edits, date and time stamp, etc.).

 To Resellers/Payment Processors.
-If you sign up for certain products or services (such as a free trials) and you are located outside the U.S., we may share your information with a CIPO Cloud Software reseller so they can contact you about our products, services, and offers.
+If you sign up for certain products or services (such as a free trial) and you are located outside the U.S., we may share your information with a CIPO Cloud Software reseller so they can contact you about our products, services, and offers.
 We will disclose such sharing when you sign up for the applicable product or service, and will, where required by law, obtain your consent.
 If you purchase access to the Services through a reseller (regardless of location), we may share certain information about your account and feature usage with the reseller (or their affiliate) in furtherance of their relationship with you.
 If you use a third party to facilitate your payment obligations, we will share certain account-usage and billing-related information about your account with such third party for billing and business administration purposes.
 Resellers and payment processors are independent data controllers of your personal data.

 When Processing Referrals.
-When you refer a friend who later signs up for the Services, we may contact you about the successful referral to provide you a referral credit.
+When you refer a friend who later signs up for the Services, we may contact you about the successful referral to provide you referral credit.

 In Testimonials.
 With your consent, we may publish Customer testimonials you share with us, which could contain personal data such as your full name and other information you choose to share.
 If you wish to update or remove your testimonial, please notify via email@example.com.

 Through Use of Community Features.
-Our Sites may include interactive features, including forums, online communities, bulletin boards and publicly accessible blogs (“Community Features”).
+Our Sites may include interactive features, including forums, online communities, bulletin boards, and publicly accessible blogs (“Community Features”).
 You should be aware that any information that you post in a Community Feature might be read, collected, and used by others who access it.
-To request removal of your personal data from a Community Feature, contact us via email@example.com.
-We will make commercially reasonable efforts to remove your personal data from our Sites, and will let you know if we are unable to do so and why.
+To request removal of your personal data from a Community Feature, contact us via firstname.lastname@example.org.
+We will make commercially reasonable efforts to remove your personal data from our Sites and will let you know if we are unable to do so and why.

 To Our Service Providers.
-We may share information about you with third party vendors, consultants and other service providers (data processors) who are working on our behalf or providing services to us.
+We may share information about you with third-party vendors, consultants, and other service providers (data processors) who are working on our behalf or providing services to us.
 We obtain appropriate contractual protections to limit these service providers’ use and disclosure of any information about you that we share with them.

 Infrastructure Processors.
 We use certain third parties for some of the infrastructure used to host data that is submitted to the CIPO Cloud Software platform, including cloud providers.

 Service Processors.
-We use third party service providers to process your personal data to assist us in business and technical operations.
+We use third-party service providers to process your personal data to assist us in business and technical operations.
 CIPO Cloud Software has data processing agreements with such service providers, and their use of and access to personal data is limited to specific purposes.
-They provide services relating to: billing, customer support, internet and connectivity, marketing (direct mail, email, lead generation), security, user experience.
+They provide services relating to billing, customer support, internet and connectivity, marketing (direct mail, email, lead generation), security, user experience.